Dive into learning adventures this summer with our math, science, and contest courses. Enroll today!

 Who Should Take?

-This course is intended for students who have completed at least our Introduction to Algebra A or an equivalent first course in algebra.
-No advanced algebra techniques are used, but the experience of a second course in algebra equivalent to our Introduction to Algebra B will be useful in interpreting the mathematics used.
+This course is intended for students who have completed at least our Honors or Scholars Math 7: Introduction to Algebra (Part 1) or an equivalent first course in algebra.
+No advanced algebra techniques are used, but the experience of a second course in algebra equivalent to our Honors or Schoalrs Math 7: Introduction to Algebra (Part 2) will be useful in interpreting the mathematics used.
 The conceptual challenges of this course make it suitable for advanced students of any background as well.
 No prior background in physics or the theory of relativity is required.

 Topics